Learn more about rapid detox.

 How is Opiate Detox Under Anesthesia Done?

-As noted, this detox process takes two to three days to complete.
-It will start by you undergoing a thorough physical examination.
-Afterward, you will be admitted to the surgical center where you will remain under close observation and monitoring until you are released to the retreat center for recovery.
+You will be admitted to the hospital where you will remain under close observation and monitoring until you are released to the retreat center for recovery.

-The procedure eliminates your physical need to take the drugs to which you are currently addicted.
-You also should not experience severe withdrawal symptoms like shaking or vomiting.
+The procedure targets your physical need to take the drugs to which you are currently addicted.
+It also attempts to reduce severe withdrawal symptoms like shaking or vomiting.
 However, that is not to say that you will not suffer from minor post-procedural symptoms that could vary from physical pain to emotional distress.

 What are the Advantages of Opiate Detox Under Anesthesia?